Bamberg County DUI Bail Information

 What Happens After Posting Bail

-• What happens if you miss court: If you fail to appear in court, the bail money will be forfeited, a warrant will be issued for your arrest, and you may face additional charges.
+- What happens if you miss court: Failing to appear in court will result in the forfeiture of your bail, the issuance of a warrant for your arrest, and additional legal consequences.

 Special Considerations in Bamberg County